MulleFoundation/MulleObjCContainerFoundation/README.md

 # MulleObjCFoundation
 🚤  Platform-independent Objective-C classes, like NSString, NSArray, NSNotificationCenter - based on MulleObjC

-Just a plaeceholder for things to come.
+Just a plaecholder for things to come.